exousiak/exousiak/README.md

 Work Experience
 ---
 - `2024.07 ~ Present`  Research Intern at Korea Institute of Science and Technology (KIST)
-- `2024.01 ~ 2024.03`  Research Intern at POSTECH Institute of Artificial Intelligence (PIAI)
+- `2024.01 ~ 2024.03`  Research Intern at POSTECH Institute of Artificial Intelligence
 - `2021.03 ~ 2023.06`  Signal Officer at ROK, The 1st Artillery Brigade

 <br>